Annaprashana

 The annaprashana (अन्नप्राशन), also known as annaprashana vidhi or annaprashanam, is a Hindu rite of passage (Saṃskāra) that marks an infant's first intake of food other than milk.
 The term annaprashana means 'eating of cooked rice'.
 In Vedic Hindu culture, the child cannot eat rice until the annaprashana has occurred.
 Importance is given to rice because of its symbolism as a life-sustaining food and a sacred food in the form of kheer.
-The annaprashana remains an important milestone and the ceremony is celebrated in Bangladesh, Nepal and India.
+The annaprashana remains an important milestone and the ceremony is celebrated in Nepal and India.
 It is also known as ISO in West Bengal, ISO in Kerala, and ISO in Himachal Pradesh.
 In Nepal, it is also called macha jankow or pasni.

 Etymology

 The word IAST is made of two Sanskrit words, IAST meaning 'cooked rice' and IAST meaning 'feeding'.
 The ceremony of annaprashana is referred to in English as grain initiation or rice-feeding ceremony.